nelsonfigueroa/git-streak/README.md

 # git-streak

-View commit GitHub commit streaks in the past year.
+View GitHub commit stats in the past year.

 ## Setup